juhasev/sample-ninja-help/financial-reports.md

 ### DASHBOARD

-The Financial Reports DASHBOARD displays crucial reports to help business owners and panel managers better understand the average or total costs for many elements within the SampleNinja Panel Platform.
+The Financial Reports dashboard displays crucial reports to help business owners and panel managers better understand the average or total costs.

-Reports are as described in terms of **reward points** within the system to reflect an internal currency that can be defined entirely by the user.
-For example, 100 points could equal $1.00, or 1 point could equal $1.
-This is definable by the Panel owner in SETTINGS.

 ##### RECRUITMENT COST